NewsLocal News

 TULSA, Okla — The Tulsa Public School Board voted in a six-to-one vote September 8, condemning discriminatory mascot imagery across its schools.

-According to TPS, the vote only impacts imagery of school mascots, which means items like uniforms and equipment that have the nicknames of the schools will not have to be replaced.
+According to TPS, the vote only impacts imagery of school mascots, which means items like uniforms and equipment featuring the school's nickname will not have to be replaced.

 WATCH: Tulsa Public School Board votes to eliminate 'discriminatory school mascots'